 {228}

-occupied themselves with souls and looked after them, met together in order that they might do so under the oversight of the Lord, and still do so when the opportunity offers.
-In places where circumstances have weakened this work I have always sought to give it energy.Examination Of A Few Passages Of Scripture,

-*The Force of Which has been Questioned in the Discussion on the New Churches; with Remarks on Certain Principles Alleged in Support of their Establishment*|
+EXAMINATION OF A FEW PASSAGES OF SCRIPTURE, THE FORCE OF WHICH HAS BEEN QUESTIONED IN THE DISCUSSION ON THE NEW CHURCHES; WITH REMARKS ON CERTAIN PRINCIPLES ALLEGED IN SUPPORT OF THEIR ESTABLISHMENT¦

 The publication of these pages has been somewhat delayed, although the manuscript was ready some months ago.
-The anchor had always hoped to take it himself to Geneva and superintend the printing of it; but beside the impossibility of realizing this intention at the time, sickness and other circumstances came in, and the publication was thus again adjourned.
+The author had always hoped to take it himself to Geneva and superintend the printing of it; but beside the impossibility of realizing this intention at the time, sickness and other circumstances came in, and the publication was thus again adjourned.

 If this tract is now printed, it is because the author considers that what helps to understand the passages of the word is never out of season, and he presents but little else in these remarks.

-The reader may perhaps perceive that the pamphlet entitled &#8220;The Seven Proceedings of Mr. Darby,&#8221; was, in part, the occasion of the publication of this one.
-But I must warn him that he will find no answer to the attacks which fill the pages of &#8220;The Seven Proceedings.&#8221; I do not answer them, because, first, It is meet the Christian should bear with insults; secondly, Those who take the trouble to read my pamphlets, can easily judge of what is said in them,| and I cannot take into account the judgment of those who do not read them; thirdly, It seemed to me that attacks of this kind do not deserve an answer.
+The reader may perhaps perceive that the pamphlet entitled "The Seven Proceedings of Mr. Darby," was, in part, the occasion of the publication of this one.
+But I must warn him that he will find no answer to the attacks which fill the pages of "The Seven Proceedings."
+I do not answer them, because, first, It is meet the Christian should bear with insults; secondly, Those who take the trouble to read my pamphlets, can easily judge of what is said in them¦, and I cannot take into account the judgment of those who do not read them; thirdly, It seemed to me that attacks of this kind do not deserve an answer.
 Nevertheless, I have examined each accusation, in writing my answer, in order to make all clear to myself, and I have found

-| Geneva, 1850.
+¦ Geneva, 1850.

-| One must not suppose that all the passages in italics, in the tract entitled &#8220;The Seven Proceedings,&#8221; and given as the expression of the views it condemns, are quotations from what was really said.
+¦ One must not suppose that all the passages in italics, in the tract entitled "The Seven Proceedings," and given as the expression of the views it condemns, are quotations from what was really said.
 There are some on elders, which are so; but several are merely the form which is attributed to the views one wishes to refute.
-This is so true that &#8220;The Seven Proceedings&#8221; reproduces a passage textually taken from the pamphlet of the same author &#8220;Are Elders to be established?&#8221; as being the assertion of Mr. Foulquier.
+This is so true that "The Seven Proceedings" reproduces a passage textually taken from the pamphlet of the same author "Are Elders to be established?" as being the assertion of Mr. Foulquier.

 {229}